SKrotkih/SimpleOrganizer/README.md

 - Observing of changes in Settings app for application's preferences.
 - Work with Objective-C in the Swift project
 - Cocoapods was added for parse framework
-- Facebook SDK added
+- Facebook SDK was added
 - Log In to loacal database implemented via Facebook
 - Log In to remote data base implemented by the Parse.com SDK
 - migration data after changing data model
-- multi tasking ready
+- multi tasking is ready

 Were applied the following design patterns:
 - abstract method;